Combining two of our favorite things – our bourbon butterscotch sauce and a Christmas treat, bourbon eggnog, this is a great holiday treat!

 - 9 oz bourbon

-- In bowl with standing mixer, or with a hand mixer, whip egg whites with 1/4 cup sugar until soft peaks form, around 8-10 minutes.
+In a bowl with a standing mixer, or with a hand mixer, whip egg whites with 1/4 cup sugar until soft peaks form, around 8-10 minutes.
 Fold whites into cream mixture until smooth.

-- Chill until cold, serve in a punch bowl with bourbon and amaretto, or individual glasses with .75 oz bourbon, and 1/4 oz amaretto for each.
+Chill until cold, serve in a punch bowl with bourbon and amaretto, or individual glasses with .75 oz bourbon and .25 oz amaretto for each.
 Top with more grated nutmeg.
-Cheers!

 Interested in stocking your own home bar?
 Make sure to see our favorites at our Amazon Store!